James A. Mason

-Mason worked for Nebo School District until completing his master's degree, Mason was hired to teach at Brigham Young High School, BYU’s former laboratory high school that was run in conjunction with the education program.
+Mason worked for Nebo School District until completing his master's degree.
+Afterward, he was hired to teach at Brigham Young High School, BYU’s former laboratory high school that was run in conjunction with the education program.
 He spent his time in research and teaching, eventually creating education content for KUED, a Utah-based public broadcasting system.

 After five years at Brigham Young High School, Mason moved to the Music Department where he taught music education courses and supervised student teaching.
 His students included S. Gordon Jessop, Susan Hobson Kenney and K. Newell Dayley.

-During his tenure at BYU, he was able to pursue various other opportunities, including editing The Instrumentalist, serving on the Music Education Research Council, consulting for the Manhattan Curriculum Project in New York, as well as the Ford Foundation’s Comprehensive Music Program in Washington.
+During his tenure at BYU, he was able to pursue various other opportunities, including editing The Instrumentalist, serving on the Music Education Research Council, consulting for the Manhattan Curriculum Project in New York, and consulting for the Ford Foundation’s Comprehensive Music Program in Washington.
 Additional service included membership in the boards of the Barlow Foundation for Music Composition, the Music Industry Council in Chicago, the Professor Foundation in Philadelphia, Utah's Statehood Centennial Commission, the Utah Opera Board, and the Utah Museum Council.

-Mason has also been a visiting professor Indiana University, the University of Texas, and Northwestern University.
+Mason has also been a visiting professor at Indiana University, the University of Texas, Northwestern University, and Cincinnati Conservatory of Music.
 He has lectured at the Central Conservatory of Music in Beijing, China, and at the International Conference on Music Education in Warsaw, Poland.
 He was also a consultant in Kiev, Ukraine, on western concepts in higher education programs.
 He has chaired national symposia and worked with committees in developing more effective arts programs, including two House Conferences.
 Mason served a two-year term in Washington D.C., after being elected national president of the 65,000-member Music Educators National Conference.
 Mason also served as a member of the advisory committee for the new Conference Center of The Church of Jesus Christ of Latter-day Saints.

 Mason has always been active in the LDS Church.
 He has served as the elder’s quorum president in three wards, high counselor in three stakes, bishop in two wards, and on the Executive Committee of the General Music Board.

-He is married to Lynne Galbraith and they have three children and ten grandchildren.
+He married Lynne Galbraith in the Salt Lake Temple.
+Together they had three children and ten grandchildren.
 Mason passed away Thursday, May 15th, 2014.